lfgberg/ACNH-NookPhone/README.md

 ;Replace AppImage with the file path of an icon you'd like to display ;To make a new icon please edit either placeholder-icon.png or placeholder-icon.pdn in the images folder so that everything alligns properly
-;There are some example icons in the Images folder, feel free to use them AppImage=#@#Images\brave.png
+;There are some example icons in the Images folder, feel free to use them ;If you make your own icon, either provide it's path, OR put it in the images folder and reference it with #@#Images\YourIconName.png
-;Replace AppPath with the file path of your program AppName=Brave Browser
+;Replace AppPath with the file path of your program ;Replace AppPath with the file path of your program

+AppImage=#@#Images\brave.png
+AppName=Brave Browser
-;Replace AppPath with the file path of your program AppPath=C:\Program Files (x86)\BraveSoftware\Brave-Browser\Application\brave.exe
+AppPath=C:\Program Files (x86)\BraveSoftware\Brave-Browser\Application\brave.exe

 App2Image=#@#Images\discord.png